MetaSys-LISBP/PhysioFit/docs/index.rst

 Fluxes are estimated using mathematical models by fitting time-course measurements of the concentration of cells and extracellular substrates and products.
-PhysioFit is shipped with some common growth models, and tailor-made models can be implemented by users.
+PhysioFit is shipped with some common growth models, and additional tailor-made models can be implemented by users.

 **PhysioFit includes the following features:**